hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 When I finally woke up, I had no appetite, which was concerning as I hadn't eaten anything the day before.
 I forced myself to swallow some chicken noodle soup and watermelon.
 Laying in bed afterwards, I felt a wave of nausea, rushed to the kitchen, and was able to land most of my meal into the sink.
 Then I called an Uber and headed to my first emergency room visit.

-At the ER, they did the whole suite of tests again -- nasal swabs, throat cultures, blood draws, and then some.
+At the ER, they did the whole suite of tests again: nasal swabs, throat cultures, blood draws, and then some.
 They also couldn't figure out what was wrong.
 However, the symptoms suggested a possible a brain infection, so the doctors recommended screening with a lumbar puncture, a procedure they described as routine and low-risk.
 I called my parents, who initially cautioned against any procedures, but the doctors reassured us with how they performed it on a daily basis with no issues, and a brain infection was no laughing matter, even if hypothetical.
 Eventually, we agreed to do the lumbar puncture.

 I had no way of knowing how much this decision would change my life.